What Is Surveying?

 1. Chain Surveying:

-Chain surveying is the simplest method of surveying in which the linear measurements are directly taken in the field and the angular measurements are not taken.
+Chain surveying is the simplest method of surveying in which linear measurements are directly taken in the field and angular measurements are not taken.
 This type of surveying is used over small and leveled areas.

 2. Plane Table Surveying:

 In plane table surveying, the fieldwork and plotting are done using a graphical method.
 It is mostly adapted for small and medium scale mapping where great accuracy is not required.

 3. Compass Surveying:

-In this surveying, a compass is used to determine the direction of survey lines, and the length of survey lines are measured by a chain or tape, or laser range finder.
+In this type of surveying, a compass is used to determine the direction of survey lines, and the length of survey lines is measured by a chain or tape, or laser range finder.
 The compass is generally used to run a traverse line.
 There are three types of compass used in surveying:

 4. Tacheometric Surveying:

-Tacheometric surveying is a method of surveying in which the horizontal and vertical distances of relative points are determined without using any sophisticated instruments such as chain, tape, etc.
+Tacheometric surveying is a method of surveying in which the horizontal and vertical distances of relative points are determined without using any sophisticated instruments such as chains, tape, etc.